Bacolod–Silay Airport: Passenger terminal

 The entire airport complex is designed to handle an excess of one million passengers and 16,715 t of cargo annually and consists of 21 buildings with a total floor space of 10075 m2.

 The largest building in the complex is the 6187 m2 main passenger terminal with three levels.
 The ground floor holds the check-in counters, the public concourse, the arrival area and the information counter.
 The second floor has the three pre-departure areas with their VIP and CIP lounges; these pre-departure areas lead out to three jet bridges at an apron that can handle up to five aircraft simultaneously.
 Philippine Airlines also operates a Mabuhay Lounge for the use of its business class passengers on the second floor.
 Also on the second floor are Merci Pasalubong Shop and Bong-Bong's Pasalubong Shop, occupying the spot of the former Civil Aviation Authority of the Philippines office since it transferred to the Administration Building.
 On the third floor is the viewing deck with a concession area and rooms for maintenance and airport machinery.

 The state-of-the-art main passenger terminal is equipped with a flight information display system, mechanized baggage handling systems for both inbound and outbound baggage, numerous security x-ray machines, and elevators, and escalators.
-Outside the main terminal is a parking lot good for 350 cars.
+Outside the main building is a parking lot which can accommodate up to 350 cars.